Gyrohammer/portfolio/docs/pcb_design/about.md

 # Comma3X Quick Disconnect
 Another project I came across was a magnetic pogo-pin mount.
 I installed a Comma3X (car autopilot) system into my new vehicle.
 During the summer months it can get quite hot here, hot enough where I enjoy putting a sun-shield up to keep my car somewhat cool.
 This system gets in the way, so how can I make something that is reliable and easy to remove?
 Magnets!

+This design is similar to another on the comma ai discord.
+This design by cloudj has some advantages such as being CNC machined out of aluminum, adding strength and endurance.
+Downsides to his production include a long wait time, and high cost at \$130USD per mount.
+My project aims to make the design open source and cost less at around \$70-80USD.
+Downsides to my design will likely be its long initial development time and less resilient material (plastic vs aluminum).
+Hopefully my lead times are lower being US-based vs Taiwan-based.

 This project is still in the developmental stages, you can find its progress on the [CommaPOGO github](https://github.com/Gyrohammer/commapogo){:target="_blank"}.
 Documentation and a full write up will be posted here once the project is more complete.